tiago-volta/HackUDC-2025/security.md

 Emergency & Crisis Handling

-If a user indicates distress or suicidal intent, TherapIA will:
+If a user indicates distress or suicidal intent, TerapIA will:

 Provide immediate crisis resources, such as national helpline numbers.

 Encourage the user to seek professional help.

-TherapIA is designed to support users but is not a replacement for professional psychological help.
+TerapIA is designed to support users but is not a replacement for professional psychological help.
 In cases of emergency, users are advised to contact licensed professionals.

-TherapIA continuously evolves to enhance security and user safety while providing a supportive mental health experience.
+TerapIA continuously evolves to enhance security and user safety while providing a supportive mental health experience.